mavillan/HDMClouds/README.md

-# HDSources--
+# HDCLouds
-An Improved Hierarchical Decomposition of Sources Method
+An Improved Hierarchical Decomposition of Molecular Clouds Based on Gaussian Mixtures